23ewrdtf/Violin/README.md

 The only type of glue to use for a violin is the old-fashioned animal-skin variety.
 The best of these is rabbit skin glue.
 There is no suitable alternative, as for all joints, a wood-to wood contact is essential, with no film of glue between the two pieces.
 This type of glue is immensely strong, does not deteriorate with age as long as it is kept dry, and does not leave a visible glue line.
 Most importantly, the joint is reversible with the application of heat and / or moisture, enabling repairs to be carried out without further damage occurring during the dismantling.
 ```

-### Draft of the mold.
+# Draft of the mold.

 Below diagram of the mould is based on many online sources.
 It is based on some of my calculations, it's not correct and not tested.

 https://github.com/tretos53/Violin/blob/master/mold.pdf

+# Other notes

 #### From: https://www.youtube.com/user/kevinleeluthier/videos